side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/http/tests/inspector/network/resources/cyrillic.md

-The following line contains a word "success" written with cyrillic letters.
+The following line contains a word “success” written with cyrillic letters.
 SUССЕSS